nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Benefiting from the Cell data model's abstraction power, we can implement and store CKB's function modules in Cells.
 We call this type of Cells the Neuron.
 The users of the Neuron Cells are the CKB itself.

 When system upgrade proposals are implemented as Neurons, the community vote on if they should be deployed with the liquid voting mechanism.
 After obtaining consensus from the community, new Neurons will be deployed to provide new features or fix bugs.
-Fine grained Neuron upgrads significantly lower the barrier of evolution for the CKB.
+Fine grained Neuron upgrades significantly lower the barrier of evolution for the CKB.

 ## Light Client